BurnOutTrader/fund-forge/ff_data_server/README.md

 The conformance is easy to pass if you just build a simple program from [ff_rithmic_api](https://github.com/BurnOutTrader/ff_rithmic_api) this fund forge crate has its own RithmicClient which uses my other project [ff_rithmic_api](https://github.com/BurnOutTrader/ff_rithmic_api) as a dependency.
-If you would like to work on the Rithmic API, you will need to apply for your own dev kit and credentials from Rithmic.
-Additionally, you will need to complete the Rithmic conformance procedure.

 Since Fund Forge is not a company, each user must do this and create their own unique app name to pass conformance.
 You can find more information at [Rithmic](https://yyy3.rithmic.com/?page_id=17).